CHSS Advice Line

 To diagnose heart failure, your doctor will discuss your symptoms with you and do some initial tests.
 These may include:

-Feeling worried about how to manage your condition or concerned about the wellbeing of a loved one?
+Worrying about how to manage your condition or concerned about the wellbeing of a loved one?

 Our Advice Line nurses are here to answer any questions or concerns you may have about heart failure.
 Call 0808 801 0899 for free, confidential advice and support.